Ascend/ascend-deployer/README.en.md

    export https_proxy="http://user:password@proxyserverip:port"
    ```

    Where "user" is the user's internal network name, "password" is the user's password (special characters need to be escaped), "proxyserverip" is the IP address of the proxyserver, and "port" is the port.
+The principle of configuring proxies in Windows environment variables is the same as that in Linux.
+For details, see official instructions.

 2. Configure the agent in the downloader/config.ini file as follows: